AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 >
 > Alex

-She sent out the message and shoved the *Review* into her backpack.
-If she were to honor this mysterious invitation, she would have to leave now.
-It was presumptuous of this Jay to ask her to simply drop everything and hop onto the next train from New York to DC, but she would oblige.
-What really bothered her was the mystery of the request, which tortured Alex with her own native sense of curiosity.
+She hit send on the message and shoved the *Review* into her backpack.
+If she were to honor this summons, she would have to leave now.
+It was presumptuous of “Jay” to ask her to simply drop everything and hop on the next train from New York to DC, but she would oblige.
+What bothered her was not the abruptness of the request.
+It was the mystery of it, which tortured Alex with her own native sense of curiosity.

 {% newthought ' Williams glanced downwards at the small table in front of him.' %} Both his MacBook and a half-eaten Café Acela sandwich competed for his attention.
-He sighed, shutting the laptop’s lid so he could polish off his meager meal in quiet communion with the other solitary Amtrak riders.
+He sighed, shutting the laptop’s lid so he could finish his meager meal in quiet communion with the other solitary Amtrak riders.
 It was not like he could prepare materials for a surprise meeting he knew nothing about anyway.

 All he had to go on was the anonymous document tucked under his arm.
 The chairman had referenced it this during their conversation earlier.